Our Programme Offer

-Our daily activities will be led by the young adults themselves depending on their social care targets, their abilities and taking into consideration their likes and dislikes.
+The choice of daily activities are led by the young adults themselves depending on their social care targets, their abilities and taking into consideration their likes and dislikes.

 Our main aims are to enhance their independence and build upon their life skills, consider and understand personal health and wellbeing, take part in community activities with movements towards being an active member of a community and also to have fun and make friends along the way.

-We will take into consideration the needs of each young adult who attends Sapphire and try to make their experience as fun and rewarding as possible
+We take into consideration the needs of each young adult who attends Sapphire and try to make their experience as fun and rewarding as possible.

 Our Vision